DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## Key facts

-* Apply now for courses starting Sept 2022
+* Apply now for courses starting September 2022
 * Train 1 year full-time, or longer part-time
 * International candidates can expect to pay between about £9,250 and £16,000 plus living costs to train (with fees and any financial support dependent on your training